ASproson/react-burrito-bar/README.md

 # 🌯 Bill's React Burrito Bar

-This project was a half-day sprint with the goal of producing a single page application that tracks what fillings a users would like to fill their burrito with.
+This project was a half-day sprint with the goal of producing a single page application that tracks what fillings a user would like to fill their burrito with.
 As the user selects their fillings a total is calculated live, and rendered at the bottom of the app.

 You can view the live project here: [Bill's React Burrito Bar](https://asproson.github.io/react-burrito-bar/)